pchaigno/pchaigno.github.io/_posts/2019-10-11-bpf-syntax-highlighting.md

 date: 2019-10-11 16:30:10 +0200
 last_modified_at: 2019-12-04 18:41:00 +0200
 categories: ebpf
 description: This post introduces the eBPF syntax highlighting I added in the Rouge library and GitHub Pages.
+The result is shown with a short snippet of colored eBPF bytecode.
 image: /assets/illustration-bpf-syntax-highlight.png
 published: true
 redirect_from: